 Defining the technologies of a phenomenon that doesn’t yet exist is a tricky business.

-It means settling on a fairly broad definition of what the thing will be and then working backwards.
+It means settling on a fairly broad definition of what the thing will be and then working backward.

 The metaverse is a good example of this.